ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Press F11 to switch to fullscreen.

 For games like Crypt Killer, select Justifier in Controller Port 1 and set the same key mapping.
-In Settings tab, click Restore Default Settings, set Crosshair Image Path when necessary.
+In Settings tab, set X Scale to 100%, Line Start Offset to -14, Tick Offset to 50, and set Crosshair Image Path when necessary.
 Calibrate the crosshair in game.

 <br>